-This question can be confusing because there are overlapping orders regarding face masks or cloth coverings: the governor's executive order (EO-29) that is in effect statewide for individuals as well as orders from local governments like counties and municipalities that affect how businesses may operate.
+This question can be confusing because there are overlapping orders regarding face masks or cloth coverings: the governor's executive order (GA-29) that is in effect statewide for individuals as well as orders from local governments like counties and municipalities that affect how businesses may operate.
 Each local order is different and has its own language about enforcement procedures, but most will generally point you to local law enforcement officials for enforcement.
 The governor's executive order does the same.

 Local law enforcement would include a county sheriff's office, a city police department, a county fire marshal, or possibly a county public health department.
 Visit our COVID-19 & Texas Law research guide for information on how to locate any local orders in effect where you live or work.